 - Early screening tests for dyslexia.

-- Mandatory evidence-based dyslexia remediation programs implemented with fidelity, which can be accessed by both general and special education populations in the public school system.
+- Mandatory evidence-based dyslexia remediation programs implemented with fidelity, which can be accessed by both general and special education populations in Iowa schools.

 - President – Katie Greving

 - Vice President – Randy Califf

 - Jessica Sirdoreus